This Farfalle with Salmon, Lemon, and Peas is a deliciously easy pasta recipe with chunks of tender salmon, and garden peas in a creamy lemon sauce!

-This quick weeknight dinner is an old family favorite, I’m not sure why I’ve never posted it here before.
+It’s an old family favorite, I’m not sure why I’ve never posted it here before.
 The dinner comes together in the time it takes the pasta to cook, and the flavor is wonderfully lemony.
-I love salmon, and this is one way to make a half a pound stretch to feed four.
-The ingredient list is short: farfalle (or bow tie pasta,) salmon, frozen peas, cream, lemon, and a dash of Parmesan cheese.
-A little salt and pepper is all you need to finish off a wonderful family meal that is hearty but manages to be light and bright at the same time.
-You can thank the fresh lemon juice and zest for that.
+The whole family loves salmon, and this is one way to make a half a pound stretch to feed four.
+This is also a kid pleaser and a great way to introduce fish to picky eaters…my girls grew up loving ‘pink fish’, and this has been one of their most requested meals over the years.

 I think it’s the heavy cream that’s responsible, which also means that this is not low calorie dish.
 But the cream does so many good things for this pasta, I think, once you taste it, you’ll agree the calories are worth it.
 For one thing the cream allows you to add as much lemon as you need to get great lemony flavor.
-With anything short of heavy cream, the sauce would curdle with the addition of the acidic citrus juice.
-This is also a kid pleaser and a great way to introduce fish to picky eaters…my girls grew up loving ‘pink fish’, and this has been one of their most requested meals over the years.
+With anything short of heavy cream, the sauce can curdle with the addition of the acidic citrus juice.

 I usually buy a small piece and poach it especially for this dish.
 I put the fish in a saucepan and add water, almost to cover.
 I bring it to a boil, then cover tightly and turn off the heat.
 The salmon cooks to perfection in about 10 minutes.
 I drain it, remove any skin, and gently break it apart with clean hands.
 The fish flakes naturally into large pieces which retain their integrity in the sauce.
 You want to be able to see and taste that beautiful salmon, so don’t break it up too much.